Authored by: Barbara Turley, CEO - The Virtual Hub

 For one, it took a weight off of my shoulders because I didn’t have to figure out everything on my own.
 (Have I mentioned my decision and resilience fatigue?!)
 Also, it’s allowed me to be vulnerable with my team.
 Not in an uber-personal blubbering mess way, but by showing your team that you don’t have all the answers and that you and they are interdependent demonstrates your respect for them.

 The Value of Shared Leadership

-Sharing leadership responsibilities with your team will permit you to more quickly adapt as we continue to move through the economic/global issues and anticipate what comes next.
+Sharing responsibilities with your leadership teams will permit you to more quickly adapt as we continue to move through the economic/global issues and anticipate what comes next.

 The world has changed and will continue to change.
 There's no stopping it and there's no way to know exactly what will happen next, but what we can control is how our businesses operate and the kind of culture we create for our teams.

 If you’re feeling lost or uncertain about what to do in your business right now, take some time to invest in your company culture.
 It'll be worth it, we promise!